miladpav/cmdb-stack/README.md

 By using [template](template/custom-columns.conf) we can create more customized data and columns to our CMDB equals to custom facts gathered by ansible or other gathered facts not shown on the first page of cmdb.

 ##### Result
-At the end of the compose file, we already mount cmdb HTML files into the Nginx container, Therefore we can see the final result on our web server.
+At the end of the compose file, we already mount cmdb HTML files into the Nginx container, Therefore we can see the final result on our webserver.

 ![Result](pictures/cmdb-output.jpg)